Big Sur Elopement and Wedding Photographer | Lynn Lewis Photography

 Getting Around

 Download the area you are going to offline on Google Maps.
 This way, you can still access it even if you don't have data abroad.
-You'll still be able to search for locations if you know them by name, or even set directions.
+You'll still be able to search for locations if you know them by name, or even set driving directions.
 The only downside is that you won't be able to see your personal map if you don't have data.
+Here's a tip: save the map offline and then save your favorite places to a list on Google Maps.
+You'll then be able to see your favorite places offline.
+It can be a bit time consuming having to have two separate maps though, so we'll typically only save important locations like hotels or transit stations.

 Picture